saucelabs/sauce-docs/docs/mobile-apps/features/instant-booted-simulators.md

 <img src={useBaseUrl('img/mobile-apps/instant-sim-2.png')} alt="instant booted menu" width="750"/>

 - Opening the Metadata tab, as Sauce Labs automatically add tags.
-  If you are using `“appium:deviceName”: “iPhone Instant Simulator”` or `“appium:deviceName”: “iPad Instant Simulator”`, you should see the tag **sl-instant-simulato**.
+  If you are using `“appium:deviceName”: “iPhone Instant Simulator”` or `“appium:deviceName”: “iPad Instant Simulator”`, you should see the tag **sl-instant-simulator**.
 When you use the default Appium version, you will additionally see the **sl-instant-simulator-with-matching-appium** tag.

 <img src={useBaseUrl('img/mobile-apps/instant-sims-tags.jpg')} alt="instant booted tags" width="750"/>